sashakid/ios-guide/README.md

 There is a major difference from the constant string syntax.
 Unlike constant strings, blocks are not exactly the same each time through a piece of code.
 This is because blocks capture their enclosing scope, and that scope is different every time they're called.
 In short, each time code execution hits a `^{...}` construct, a new object is created.

 Allocating a new object every time would be kind of slow, so blocks take an unusual approach: the object you get from a `^{...}` construct is a stack object.
 The cost of calling a block is therefore about the same as the cost of calling a C function.
 This means that it has the same lifetime as local variables, and will be destroyed automatically upon leaving the current scope.
-Weird, huh?

 It's frequently useful for a block to outlive the scope where it was created.
 For example, you may want to return a block, or save it for later.
 For this to work, you must copy the block.
 You can do this like any other Objective-C object by sending it the `copy` message.
 And like any other Objective-C object, if you aren't running under Garbage Collection then you own the resulting object and must eventually dispose of it using `release` or `autorelease`.

-Any reference to self is a reference to a local object variable, causing self to be retained.
-Any reference to an instance variable is an implicit reference to self and causes the same thing.
+Any reference to `self` is a reference to a local object variable, causing `self` to be retained.
+Any reference to an instance variable is an implicit reference to `self` and causes the same thing.

 <img src="https://github.com/sashakid/ios-guide/blob/master/Images/block_capturing.png">